onebeastchris/MagicMenu/README.md

 #### Configuration:
 There are main "elements":
-- emote definitions: to run show forms/commands for different emotes
+- menus: to run show forms/commands for different emotes/commands.
+Or both!
 - forms: to show different buttons, with or without images
 - buttons: When clicked, they can execute commands, or show another form
 - command holders: Hold the command, the name for it, the users allowed to run it, and the command to run them (with placeholder/player input placeholders support)